Howie66/tidb/README.md

 - __MySQL Compatible Syntax__

     TiDB acts like it is a MySQL 5.7 server to your applications.
-You can continue to use all of the existing MySQL client libraries, and in many cases, you will not need to change a single line of code in your application.
+You can continue to use all existing MySQL client libraries, and in many cases, you will not need to change a single line of code in your application.
 Because TiDB is built from scratch, not a MySQL fork, please check out the list of [known compatibility differences](https://pingcap.com/docs/v3.0/reference/mysql-compatibility/).

 - __Distributed Transactions with Strong Consistency__

     TiDB internally shards table into small range-based chunks that we refer to as "regions".
-Each region defaults to approximately 100MiB in size, and TiDB uses a Two-phase commit internally to ensure that regions are maintained in a transactionally consistent way.
+Each region defaults to approximately 100MiB in size, and TiDB uses a Two-phase commit internally to ensure that regions maintained in a transactionally consistent way.

 - __Cloud Native__